 Together, my work looks at our environment and vision, examining the harsh truths behind these growing emergency.

-Click the PDF link for my resume.
+Click the PDF link to view my resume.

 When Sarah Schneiderman became aware of the mounds of garbage she generated, she decided to use these materials as her medium.
 Although she painted as a child and in undergraduate school, painting never seduced her.
 She preferred assembling unusual materials into something meaningful.
 In undergraduate school, her work focused on assemblage sculptures and embellished photographs using toy soldiers, fabric, ribbon, glitter, and nail polish.
 Her current work is similar in that her creations come from non-traditional supplies – found and recycled objects and everyday trash.